Well, that was a full month, wasn’t it? April 2020 was a bitch.

 Reality Two was work.
 I commuted every weekday to a gated American community on Tokyo Bay.
 It was “gated” in the sense that it was surrounded by barbed wire, concrete and guns: the former home of the Japanese Imperial Navy, now headquarters to U.S. Seventh Fleet.

 In Reality One, my home life throughout this thing was better than ever.
-I was lucky to be married to a beautiful, good-spirited woman who maintained a positive approach to life.
+I was lucky to be married to a wonderful, good-spirited woman who maintained a positive approach to life.
 She ran the household, playing the role of traditional housewife of a bygone era, homeschooling our kids (in two languages, no less).

 We were never “locked down” in the Chinese or Italian or American approach to dealing with this thing, nor were any other Japanese.
 We were part of a close-knit community of family and friends that extended out to a couple hundred people or more, very few of whom would practice any real social distancing.